 - The market for processing transactions may be relatively small compared to replacing a fiat currency, which means BTC may have more upside potential than XRP.

 - Several startup projects have the same goals as Ripple, such as R3, and could capture market share.
 These companies may not even introduce their own coin to the mix.

 - SWIFT could develop its own blockchain technology in relatively short order when it believes that the pros start to outweigh the cons.

 Traders and investors should carefully weigh the pros and cons before investing in Ripple’s XRP tokens or any other cryptocurrency.
 In addition, long-term investors should ensure that cryptocurrencies are just one part of a diversified portfolio.

 Many cryptocurrencies must be mined by solving cryptographic hash problems, which means that investors can either attempt to mine them or purchase them on an exchange.
-In Ripple's case, the entire supply of XRP tokens already exist and can only be purchased via cryptocurrency exchanges.
+In Ripple's case, the entire supply of XRP tokens already exists and can only be purchased via cryptocurrency exchanges.
 The good news is that the process is both quick and easy.

 You can buy Ripple on many different exchanges, including:

 It's important to carefully record your transactions when you buy/sell XRP and other cryptocurrencies.
 At the end of the year, you must calculate the gain or loss from each transaction and add them together to come up with your taxable capital gains or loss.
 Any inconsistencies could trigger an audit and penalties from the IRS.

 ZenLedger makes it easy to aggregate transactions across exchanges and wallets.
 After calculating your capital gain or loss, the platform automatically pre-fills popular IRS forms, such as Form 1040 Schedule D and Form 8949, which you can provide to your accountant to speed up tax prep and dramatically cut down on the cost.